GreptimeTeam/demo-scene/flight-data-ingester/README.md

 ## Note

 please update the ICAO flight code for your local airport of the city you are running the demo in to ensure there is data in the set.
-This can be done by updating the ICAO_AIRPORT_CODE environment variable in your docker compose file
+This can be done by setting the ``ICAO_AIRPORT_CODE` environment variable when running `docker compose up`.

 If you are going to restart this demo, press `Ctrl-C` and remember to call `docker compose down` to clean up the data before you run `docker compose up`